 Impact on Job Performance

-A demanding boss or a strict deadline is often the cause of work stress.
+A demanding boss or a strict deadline is often the cause of work stress, which is why many companies are now outsourcing resource distribution help, so employees aren’t snowed under in particular roles.
 Your body’s reaction to chronic stress can hinder your job success as stress impacts job performance in numerous ways.
 Stress at a high level is harmful and harms employees’ performance.
 High stress can cause low morale at work, fatigue, lateness, absenteeism, and trouble getting along with other team members or co-workers.
 Also, it will create:

 - Employee symptoms on the job such as an upset stomach and headaches